paperandsoap/icinga/README.md

 }
 ```

-# Environment Data Bag Item
+# Group Data Bag Item

-This item is used by Icinga to create environments as hostgroups and
+This data bag item is used to match users against access groups.
-tags automatically and must exist for the Cookbook to work in Chef Solo.

 ```
 {
-    "name":"_default",
-    "description":"The default Chef environment",
-    "cookbook_versions":{
-    },
-    "json_class":"Chef::Environment",
-    "chef_type":"environment",
-    "default_attributes":{
-    },
-    "override_attributes":{
-    },
-    "_rev":"1-8e5cd47aca08b855b1583ac7bf4da2ec"
+  "id" : "check-mk-admin",
+  "members" : ["icingaadmin"]
 }
 ```